 Protocol - What you must do Guidance - How you should do it • Involving the entire family, including the parent(s)/caretakers, The information contained in a well-prepared Permanency Planning child(ren), and any other significant family member, in the Family Services Agreement should: process; Identifying goals that are both realistic and achievable; Assure attention to critical needs in the family; Using family strengths when outlining objectives and activities to Guide overall planning and service delivery for families and attain the goals; children: Provide structure for the involvement of all parents and relatives; Spelling out the steps necessary for success; and Document objectives that parents must meet for reunification Documenting who will do what and when they will do it. and document behaviorally-specific activities necessary to meet objectives; Permanency Planning Family Services Agreements must identify the desired changes and provide documentation of the changes that have or Assign responsibility for activities; have not occurred.
 The agreement must address the services to be Document the level of the family's progress toward reunification; provided or arranged, expectations of the family, agency, placement Meet the requirements of federal and state law; provider, and community members, as well as target dates and expected Provide documentation necessary to draw federal IV-E funding outcomes. for agency staff; Provide documentation for the court: and Efforts must be made to involve both parents in the development of the Document reasonable efforts by the agency, in preparation for Permanency Planning Family Services Agreement.
 The agreement must termination of parental rights. always be current and relevant.
 The initial Permanency Planning Family Services Agreement can be For children in the legal custody of the agency, the Permanency Planning developed during a CFT or individually with the family.
 Family Services Agreement must be: • Completed within 30 days of removal of the child from the home; The youth may select up to two individuals, other than the placement Reviewed within 60 days of removal of the child from the home provider and county child welfare worker, to assist and support the youth and updated as needed. in the Permanency Planning Family Services Agreement planning process.
-Updated every 90 days thereafter or when circumstances change If the agency has good cause to believe an individual selected by the (these updates track with required PPR meetings); youth would not act in the best interests of the youth, it may reject that selection.
-One of the individuals selected by the youth may be designated child's permanent plan; and
+Updated every 90 days thereafter or when circumstances change If the agency has good cause to believe an individual selected by the child's permanent plan; and